microsoft/FluidFramework/docs/docs/feature-detection-iprovide.md

 We call this the _IProvide pattern_.
 This interface definition means that if we have an `IProvideFluidLoadable`, we may call `.IFluidLoadable` on it and get an `IFluidLoadable` back -- which is what we did in the code sample above.

-As mentioned earlier, an object that supports IFluidLoadable may choose to return itself.
+As mentioned earlier, an object that implements IFluidLoadable may choose to return itself.
 This is quite common in practice and is facilitated by the following convention: `IFluidFoo extends IProvideFluidFoo`.

 Returning to our `IFluidLoadable` example: